czhenry/cosuncodi/README.md

 # cosuncodi
 CoSuNCoDi v0.0.1

 cosuncodi

-Compactly Supported N-times Continuously Differentiable Piecewise Polynomial Basis using the Julia programming language
+Compactly Supported N-times Continuously Differentiable Piecewise Polynomial Basis using

+the Julia programming language

-This library includes data structures element collection spectrum
+This library includes:

+1.  data structures:

+element

+collection

+spectrum

-element constructors
+2.  element constructors:

 u

 v

 w

-basis collection constructors
+and 3.  basis collection constructors

 uBasis

 vBasis

-using which one can represent piecewise polynomials by specifying their value and the value of their first N derivatives at each of the left and right end points of an interval.
+using which one can represent piecewise polynomials by specifying their value and the value

+of their first N derivatives at each of the left and right end points of an interval.

-The element and collection data structures each have a spectrum that represents the Fourier Transform of it.
+The element and collection data structures each have a spectrum that represents the Fourier

+Transform of it.

 This first version of the README.md file and code are expected to change.
-This is just to note the first *working* version of the code, before re-organizing it.
+This is just to

+note the first *working* version of the code, before re-organizing it.